 - Facilities: There are several restaurants, shops, and bathroom facilities at different cable car stations.
 However, there are no facilities at the very top.
 So make sure you use bathroom facilities before taking the last gondola to the top of the mountain.

 Where to Stay

 If you are interested in Hintertux summer skiing or if you are visiting for a winter skiing holiday and are planning to stay here for a few days, then I’d recommend staying as close to the gondolas as possible.
 For example, Hotel Neuhintertux is a great option directly at the cable car station.

 If you are visiting Hintertux Glacier in summer, have a car, and only come here for a day, then it doesn’t matter that much where you stay, as long as it’s not further than 1-2 hrs drive away.

 If you are visiting by public transport, Mayrhofen town is one of the best centrally-located towns in the Zillertal area.
 It has a train station and good bus connections.

-TIP: Using the map below, you can compare hotels, B&Bs, apartments, and Airbnb accommodations in Mayrhofen and the surrounding area.
+TIP: Using the map below, you can compare hotels, B&Bs, apartments, and short-term rental accommodations in Mayrhofen and the surrounding area.
 Simply insert your travel dates and group size, and you’ll see all the best deals in one place.

 For more things to do in the area around Hintertux, check our guide to Zillertal in Summer.